How to Change Alt+Tab Tabs in Windows 11

 Change Number of Tabs from Apps to Show when Snapping or Alt+Tab for Your Account Using Registry

-For more control over Windows 11 Alt+Tab tabs, you can use the Registry Editor to change the number of apps shown.
+If you want more control over how many Windows 11 Alt+Tab tabs appear, you can use the Registry Editor to change this number.

 Show 20 most recent tabs from apps when snapping or Alt+Tab